NKrvavica/fqs/On_computing_roots.md

 Clearly, vectorized version for a single polynomial is overkill, and results in slowest computation times.

-But how about multiple polynomials:
+But what about multiple polynomials:

 ```